jhyong0130/jhyong0130/README.md

 # Hello, World! 👋

 Welcome to my GitHub profile!
-My name is Jun and I'm a passionate backend developer with a special affinity for Python 🐍.
+My name is Jun and I'm a passionate ML developer with a special affinity for Python 🐍.

 ## 🛠️ Tech Stack